saraverstraetenembl/friendly-collab-party2/README.md

-# friendly-collab-party2
+Friendly Collab Party

-Goal1: Understand how GitHub works
-Goal2: Hopefully gain a new collaborative documentation tool
+Understand how GitHub works & Hopefully gain a new collaborative documentation tool